World Cancer Research Fund: Health Information programmes

 WCRF UK's Great Grub Club programme is aimed at four to seven-year-olds and their parents.
 According to its website, its aim is to encourage healthy eating and an active lifestyle in a fun and informative way.

 WCRF UK produces publications that aim to translate scientific research into language that is easy to understand, providing information about the links between lifestyle and cancer and advice on how to make healthy changes.

 A newsletter for supporters is published four times a year that includes information about scientific findings and gives practical advice about making healthy lifestyle changes.

 WCRF UK provides information for health professionals to help them educate their patients.
 This includes publishing Informed, a newsletter aimed at health professionals.
 There is also a specific section for health professionals on the WCRF UK website.

-Fundraising

-Most of WCRF UK’s income is from the general public.
-It raises money in a range of ways from single donations, regular donations, running events and gifts left in wills.